 Current permanent District employees shall have seniority credit added to their final passing scores in the selection process.
 One quarter point is added for each year of service to the District in a permanent position, but not to exceed a total of five points.
 To earn a quarter point, you must have completed more than six months of the current year.

 This means that only permanent classified employees may apply for the position.
 If you are an employee who was laid off and currently working as a substitute or you are still in your probationary period, you may still be eligible to apply.
 If you are not sure that you qualify, please contact the Personnel Commission Office as soon as possible.

 What if I like what I currently do, but I need more hours, less hours, or a different work schedule?

 Be sure to notify your supervisor or Principal.
 Depending upon your position, they may be able to make an accommodation.
-However, you should also fill out a Transfer Request Form as indicated above.
+However, you should also fill out a Transfer Request Form or a Request for Change in Hours Form, and submit to the Personnel Commission.
 This will insure that you are notified of any openings throughout the District that may meet your needs.

 Fill out a Transfer Request Form.
 These are available in the Personnel Commission Office and are also located on this District website under Classified Forms.
 Transfer requests are valid until December 31 of each calendar year.
 Once you submit the form to the PC Office, we will notify you of openings that meet your criteria.
 You can either accept or decline to interview.
 All transfer requests are kept confidential.